 W. Głodowski, in his work "Interpersonal communication", also distinguishes intrapersonal, interpersonal, interpersonal-media, public and mass communication.
 Thus, we can speak of a campaign aimed directly at politicians or decision-makers, as well as one that reaches individual recipients or masses.
 J. Muszyński ("Lexicon of political marketing") considers the political communication campaign to be "a kind of link between politicians and society".
 By analogy, it can be said that a marketing communication campaign is a link between a company or organization and society.

 Internal and external communication campaign

-The internal communication campaign is more pressing than ever today.
-If all your employees meet in the office every day, you may not need to explain to them the work culture in the company.
-It is different if some or most of them work remotely!
-Then, internal, i.e. employee-oriented, is the key to keeping the team as a coherent whole.
-60 percent After all, companies do not yet have adequate systems and tools for communicating with employees (Workforce data).
-And the benefits can be tangible.
-At the most abstract level, employees' commitment and identification with the company increases.
-Translating this into practical issues, informed and committed employees more often open emails from their bosses and pay more attention to their tasks.
+Inside communication campaign this is a more pressing topic today than ever before.
+If all your employees meet in the office every day, then perhaps you don't need to explain to them what the company's work culture is like.
+What if some or most of them work remotely!
+Then the internal one, i.e. focused on employees, is the key to keeping the team as a coherent whole.
+60 percent companies do not yet have appropriate systems and tools for communication with employees (Workforce data).
+And the benefits can be measurable.
+At the most abstract level, employee engagement and identification with the company increases.
+Translating this into practical matters, knowledgeable and engaged employees open emails from their bosses more often and are more committed to their tasks.

 According to Medium, only 13 percent. employees use their company's internal communication systems on a daily basis.
 They are often outdated or not very intuitive.
 Modern tools like Asana, Trello if Wrike slowly changing this reality.
 Some companies invest in their own personalized software.